blurgyy/dt/docs/index.md

 ## Synopsis

-`dt-cli` is a highly customizable dotfiles manager.
+`dt-cli` is a highly customizable dotfile manager.

 ## Usage